• Share this on:

 Threats

 • Recycled materials may run out.
-This could force you to phase out certain product lines, even if they are in high demand.
+This could force you to phase out product lines even if they are popular.

-• ‘Big Business’ usually has more control over the lifecycle, from supply to consumption.
-This may be difficult for SMEs to compete with.
+• ‘Big Business’ usually has more control over the product lifecycle.
+For SMEs or newcomers, it can be difficult to compete with them.

-• Refurbishment, reselling and similar concepts may decrease the need for new production.
+• Concepts like refurbishment and reselling may decrease the need for new production.

 Tips:

-• To facilitate a long product lifecycle, you should take circularity into account even when designing your products.
-For example, designs should allow for easy replacement of parts that are prone to wear and tear, and materials should be durable (and preferably recyclable).
-One interesting example is the new circular Peak chair by Occony, which is made of recyclable waste materials.
-All parts and materials can be separated, thereby allowing the chair to be reused, refurbished and recycled.
+• To facilitate a long product lifecycle, take circularity into account when designing your products.
+For example, designs should allow for easy replacement of parts that are prone to wear and tear, and materials should be durable (preferably recyclable).
+An interesting example is Occony’s circular Peak Chair, made of recyclable waste materials.
+All parts and materials can be separated, allowing for reuse, refurbishment and recycling.

-• One resource that could provide inspiration and further information on how to design products that are suitable for new business models is provided by IKEA’s circular product design guide .
+• For inspiration and more information on how to design products suitable for new business models, see for example IKEA’s circular product design guide.

 In marketing, distribution channels are becoming shorter.
-For example, wholesalers are creating business-to-consumer (B2C) e-commerce marketplaces, and manufacturers are skipping wholesale and selling straight to retail.
-Physical distribution is concerned with the actual, logistical supply chains of materials, semi-products and end-products.
-In this regard, various forces are making the supply chain more complex and, in some cases, longer.
+For example through wholesalers creating business-to-consumer (B2C) e-commerce marketplaces, or manufacturers skipping wholesale and selling straight to retail.
+Physical distribution is concerned with the actual, logistical supply chains of materials and semi-/end-products.
+Here, different forces make supply chains more complex, and sometimes longer.

-Global supply chains have been under pressure for quite some time, due to various disruptions, including the trade war between the United States and China, the COVID-19 pandemic, natural disasters linked to climate change, and Russia’s invasion of Ukraine.
-European importers have realised that political shocks can severely disrupt distribution.
-In addition, markets and governments have imposed bans and tariffs on some trade routes and goods.
-Moreover, consumers want to know where products come from and whether it is consistent with their moral values to buy products from certain origins.
+Global supply chains have been under pressure for quite a while.
+European importers have realised that political shocks can severely disrupt distribution and markets.
+Governments have imposed bans and tariffs, and consumers want to know where products come from and whether buying products from certain origins aligns with their values.

-The following are several ways in which importers have been trying to make their supply chains less vulnerable:
+Importers have been trying to make their supply chains less vulnerable, through:

-• Second sourcing – Businesses are contracting multiple suppliers for the same (or a similar) product to spread the risk of non-delivery or political trouble.
+• Second sourcing – contracting multiple suppliers for the same (or a similar) product to spread the risk;

-• Pre-stocking – Companies are building inventories of finished and semi-finished goods, which can be sold in case of new disruptions.
-In many cases, manufacturers are asked to keep such stocks (which are unpaid) until needed.
+• Pre-stocking – building inventory which can be sold in case of new disruptions, often asking manufacturers to keep such (unpaid for) stocks until needed;

-• Reshoring – European manufacturers are contracted to produce at least part of existing collections that were previously imported from outside of the EU, again in order to reduce risk.
+• Reshoring – contracting European manufacturers to produce (part of) an existing collection that was previously imported from outside the EU;

-According to McKinsey, value chains that shifting away from their current top producers (as in the case of second sourcing) could represent a real opportunity for some developing economies in sectors like HDHT.
-Despite the current popularity of the concept of reshoring, it is often not easy in practice.
-Redesigning supply chains takes time, and its effects may not be visible until the longer term.
-In addition, reshored HDHT products often do not offer as much value for money.
-As reported in the June 2022 Maison & Objet Barometer26% of HDHT stakeholders were planning to localise part of their production or sourcing, and 22% were not.
+According to McKinsey, value chains shifting away from their current top producers (like in second sourcing) could present a real opportunity for some developing economies in the HDHT sector.
+Reshoring may be a hot topic, but it is not that easy to realise in practice.
+Redesigning supply chains takes time, and effects may not be visible in the short term.
+Also, the value for money of reshored HDHT products often disappoints.
+In 2022, 26% of HDHT stakeholders planned to localise part of their production or sourcing, but 22% did not – for example because their production relies on skills or materials in specific countries.

 Figure 13: Obstacles to reshoring for HDHT stakeholders